biocypher/biocypher/_sources/neo4j.md.txt

 (neo4j_tut)=
 # Tutorial - Neo4j

-After writing knowledge graph files with BioCypher in offline mode for the Neo4j DBMS, the graph can now be imported into Neo4j using the `neo4j-admin` command line tool.
+After writing knowledge graph files with BioCypher in offline mode for the Neo4j DBMS (database management system), the graph can now be imported into Neo4j using the `neo4j-admin` command line tool.
 This is not necessary if the graph is created in online mode.
 For convenience, BioCypher provides the command line call required to import the data into Neo4j:

 ```{code-block} python
 bc.write_import_call()